robert17/iotf-rtd/docs/reference/concepts.rst

 organization ID, this is a unique 6 character identifier for your account.

 **Organizations** ensure your data is only accessible from your devices and applications.
-Once registered devices and API keys are bound to a single organization.
+Once registered, devices and API keys are bound to a single organization.
 When an application connects to the service using an API key it registers with the organization that "owns" the API key.